sci-42ver/SICP_SDF/sicp_notes.md

 - >  Such a definition skirts a deep issue that we are not yet ready to address: the meaning of “sameness” in a programming language.
 We will return to this in Chapter 3 (Section 3.1.3).
 - > In Chapter 3 (Section 3.3.3) we will see how to implement these and other operations for manipulating tables.
 - > In Chapter 3 we will return to message passing, and we will see that it can be a powerful tool for structuring simulation programs.
+- > or that change data structures, as we will see in Section 3.3
+- > substitution is no longer an adequate model of procedure application.
+(We will see why this is so in Section 3.1.3.)
+- > In Section 3.2 we will introduce such a model, together with an explanation of set! and local variables.
+- > since formal parameters are already local. is will be clearer aer the discussion of the environment model of evaluation in Section 3.2.
+(See also *Exercise 3.10*.)
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.